syakirarif/genshin_characters/README.md

 This simple app retrieve the data from the locally stored .json file.
 But the internet connection is required to retrieve images from the network.

 ## References
-All the characters' data and assets was referred from the [Genshin Impact Fandom Wiki](https://genshin-impact.fandom.com/wiki/) website.
+All the characters' data and assets was referred and retrieved from the [Honey Impact](https://genshin.honeyhunterworld.com/?lang=EN) and [Genshin Impact Fandom Wiki](https://genshin-impact.fandom.com/wiki/) website.

 ## Download
 [<img src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png"